 Leigh Hobbs is an illustrator, artist and children’s book writer.
 He is the best-selling author of more than 20 books.
 His focus as Laureate has been ‘to champion creative opportunities for children, and to highlight the essential role libraries play in nurturing our creative lives’.

 - The Big Book of Old Tom – Reading Australia full unit of work with assessment tasks and downloadable PDFs.

-- How to draw Old Tom with Leigh Hobbs – a wonderful video from ABC Splash.
+- How to draw Old Tom with Leigh Hobbs – a wonderful video from ABC Education.

 The Garret podcast speaks with Leigh about his life as an illustrator.

 Interview with author and illustrator Leigh Hobbs discussing The Big Book of Old Tom on ABC Splash.